 FAQs – Part-Time, Intermittent, or Reduced Work Schedule

 Yes.
-If you are suffering a wage loss, we suggest that you file a claim.
-After we receive your properly completed claim, we will determine if you are otherwise eligible for SDI benefits.
+If you are suffering a wage loss, the Employment Development Department (EDD) suggests that you file a claim.
+After the EDD receive your properly completed claim, we will determine if you are otherwise eligible for DI benefits.

-If you return to work part time and still suffer a loss of wages, we can pay benefits equal to your wage loss but not more than your weekly benefit rate.
-We will look at what you earned on a weekly basis before your claim began, then subtract what you’re currently earning working part-time.
+If you return to work part-time and still suffer a loss of wages, the EDD can pay benefits equal to your wage loss but not more than your weekly benefit rate.
+The EDD will look at what you earned on a weekly basis before your claim began, then subtract what you’re currently earning working part-time.
 The difference between the two figures is your wage loss, or the amount of wages you are losing by working part time.
-If your wage loss is greater than your weekly benefit amount, you will receive benefits at your full SDI rate.
+If your wage loss is greater than your weekly benefit amount, you will receive benefits at your full DI rate.
 If the wage loss is less than your weekly rate, you’ll receive the amount of your wage loss only.
 For an example of this breakdown, see Part-time Worker.

 Yes.
-Vacation benefits are not in conflict with SDI.
+Vacation benefits are not in conflict with DI.

 No. PTO payments are considered the same as sick leave wages.
-However, if you are receiving partial PTO and still suffering a wage loss you may be entitled to full or partial SDI benefits.
+However, if you are receiving partial PTO and still suffering a wage loss you may be entitled to full or partial DI benefits.

-The Employment Development Department has no jurisdiction over issues involving wages, hours of work, or conditions of employment.
+The EDD has no jurisdiction over issues involving wages, hours of work, or conditions of employment.

 You may want to contact the California Department of Fair Employment and Housing, who has responsibility over the above employment and disability issues, including termination during a disability.

-Termination will not interfere with your entitlement to SDI benefits as long as you continue to meet the other eligibility requirements.
+Termination will not interfere with your entitlement to DI benefits as long as you continue to meet the other eligibility requirements.